Entertainment

 A weekend of great entertainment

 The new features don’t end with music, however, as the Sunday has also been given a distinct Family Day vibe.
 It didn’t go unnoticed that Sundays see an increase in kids and so, to add to the fun, they’ll have a massive award-winning Kite Display by KiteCrew Ireland to amuse and astound.
 And as if that’s not enough the NI Lawnmower Racing Association have added the Classic Bike Festival to their fixture list and will be setting up their own course for a very intensive series of races.
-“I suppose this is one of the advantages of having the tremendous amount of space at Bishopscourt.’ one of the organisers enthused, “and we’re looking at adding the odd Bouncy Castle here and there to further entertain the kids”.
+“I suppose this is one of the advantages of having the tremendous amount of space at Bishopscourt.’ one of the organisers enthused, this year as well as face painting and Bouncy Castles Sunday afternoon will feature a Taylor Swift Tribute Act to further entertain the kids as part of the family fun day”.
 As a journalist said, it’s a great biking event that’s not just about bikes

 Whats on in the Festival Marquee